 My Parents Can Avoid Estate Planning By Putting Me On Their Deed and Accounts.

 IT’S A MYTH – Having your name on your parents’ assets creates a whole list of legal, financial and tax problems for them and you that are worse than probate.
 They can all be avoided with an estate plan.
 First, you are now responsible for the capital gains tax on all of your parents’ assets after they die.
-For example, if they put you on their deed in 1995 when the home was worth $70,000 and when they die it is worth $170,000, because you are already the owner, you assume responsibility for the $15,000 capital gains tax that could have been avoided with an estate plan.
+For example, if they put you on their deed in 1995 when the home was worth $70,000 and when they die it is worth $170,000, because you are already the owner, you assume responsibility for the capital gains tax on $100,000 that could have been avoided with an estate plan.
 The same would apply to the capital gains on all of their investments if you are listed as an owner while they are alive.
 Perhaps more importantly, if you are listed as an owner to avoid probate, then you are legally an owner for all other purposes.
 That means your parents’ assets are your marital assets if you get a divorce and your ex-spouse can make a claim against your parents’ assets.
 The same is true for all your creditors.
 If you file bankruptcy, or are sued for a serious car accident, your parents’ assets can be lost to your creditors.
 If you become disabled, then your spouse or children will have control of your parents’ assets.
 Is that what your parents want?
 Your children can suffer as well.
 When you complete the federal financial aid application for your child’s college you must include all of your parents’ assets on the application, which in most cases will disqualify your family for college financial aid.
 If you leave your parents’ assets off the application because you think that they are “not really yours”, you will be committing fraud on a government application.
 This is true in the case of your Medicaid application.
 Are you 65 with an 85 year old parent?
 Are you on that parent’s accounts and deed?
 Then you may have to include all those assets on your Medicaid application which means you probably will not qualify.
 Because of the five year look back rule, simply taking your name off the assets will not solve the problem.
 Both you and your parents need a plan.